platformsh/platformsh-docs/src/languages/lisp.md

     (sleep most-positive-fixnum)))
 ```

-The main two things to notice is how we get the `PORT` from the environment, and how we sleep at the end as `(start acceptor)` will immediatly yield and Platform.sh requires applications to run in the foreground.
+The main two things to notice is how we get the `PORT` from the environment, and how we sleep at the end as `(start acceptor)` will immediately yield and Platform.sh requires applications to run in the foreground.

 [Hunchentoot Lisp application](https://github.com/platformsh/template-lisp)